devinjroach/NN_DIW/README.md

 `examples/diw/nn_2.py`

 Applying this simple regression example to the DIW training set.
 Layer sizes and training weights can be tweaked to give desired results.

+`examples/diw_matrix/nn_quadratic.py`

+Simple 1D regression network that fits a parabola again, except this time using matrix multiplication and weight matrices.
+From this formulation, it's easier to do the inverse operation by inverting the matrices and multiplying backwards.
+This may only be possible, however, if all matrices in the layers have the shame shape, due to inverse properties of matrix multiplication.